Back to Normalizing Flows Hub

 Introduction

-Now, we train both architectures on 2D density estimation benchmarks and analyze the results.
-We evaluate on two classic datasets -- Two Moons and Two Circles -- that are simple enough to visualize but complex enough to test a flow's ability to model multi-modal and non-convex distributions.
+We use two datasets -- Two Moons and Two Circles -- simple enough to visualize as heatmaps but complex enough to test multi-modal and non-convex density modeling.

 Experimental Setup